mathiasgrimm/laravel-env-validator/README.md

 ### Highlights

+- Make sure you don't go live without all required .env variables and without the correct values
 - Validate you env variables using the Laravel Validator by simple defining rules in a configuration file
+- Working in teams becomes easier

 ## Installation

-Plates is available via Composer:
+Laravel Env Validator is available via Composer:

 ```json
 {